-8 Champions League ties that became classics thanks to the away goals rule
+8 Champions League ties that were classics due to the away goals rule

 There are logical and legitimate sporting arguments to get rid of the rule – very well made by Ian Hawkey in The Blizzard – not least that travel between European countries has come a long way in the past 56 years.